caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 #### Attributes

 Attributes are a way for the developer to attach custom metadata to code: to assemblies, classes, members, method parameters and method return types.
 Some standard attributes affect how the compiler behaves; others are provided by the system or by frameworks to control runtime behaviour, and developers are also free to define their own custom attributes.
-Common uses of attributes include the following:
+A few examples of the things attributes can be used for are:

 * Controlling how C# code interacts with native code.
 * Marking code as obsolete.